empijei/channels/README.md

 This works basically like a bash pipeline, with channels as the pipes and funcs as programs.

-This is, of course, super wasteful as every operator creates at least one goroutine, but I wanted to experiment with the concept of reactive Go.
+Note that every operator creates at least one goroutine, so it might not be the most efficient solution out there, but I wanted to experiment with the concept.

+We have `slices` and `maps` packages in the stdlib, seemed appropriate to try an make a `channels` one.